mateusduraes/spotify-wrapper/anotations.md

-How spie an method like fetch?
+How create an stub of fetch method?

 * import chai
 * import sinon